 So, who spends more on fishing, recreational freshwater or saltwater anglers?
-Well, that’s not really a fair question since there are over 27.5 million freshwater fishermen to 8.9 million for saltwater. (source: 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation report).
+Well, that’s not really a fair question since there are over 27.5 million freshwater fishermen to 8.9 million for saltwater. (source: 2011 & 2016 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation report).

 The ASA 2013 report is even more bullish, pegging total recreational fishing-related expenditures for freshwater anglers (including the Great Lakes) at $33,573,142,087 and $13,416,585,025 for saltwater, for a total of roughly $47 – $48 billion.
-On a Percentage basis, that breaks down to roughly 71% freshwater and 29% saltwater in total retail spending.
+On a percentage basis, that breaks down to roughly 71% freshwater and 29% saltwater in total retail spending.

-- Private Land Operators, fishing charters and Guides: Individuals and enterprises organize what is called “Pay to fish” services.
+- Private Land Operators, fishing charters, and Guides: Individuals and enterprises organize what is called “Pay to fish” services.
 This offers, for a fee, interested anglers the chance to gain access to lakes, ponds and other bodies of water where they can go fishing via private land use.
 There is also the profitable industry of fishing charters and fishing guides for hire that take anglers out for a half or full day of fishing for a fee.
 Many of us who love fishing for sport have used one or more of these services.

 - Supportive & Miscellaneous Services/Fees: All states require that we buy a recreational fishing license, permit or tag before we can cast a line in the water, resulting in hundreds of millions of dollars in fees and revenues.
 Many even require you to purchase separate licenses for freshwater and saltwater fishing.
-Land purchase and leases for the purpose of fishing also generates significant revenues, estimated at over $3 billion in 2011.
-Sport fishing magazines and books are also big beneficiaries of our passion for fishing, as you might have guessed, catering to millions of subscribers and readers annually.
+Land purchase and leases for the purpose of fishing also generate significant revenues, estimated at over $3 billion in 2011.
+Sportfishing magazines and books are also big beneficiaries of our passion for fishing, as you might have guessed, catering to millions of subscribers and readers annually.